SnapDrop/snapdrop/README.md

 ##### What about the connection?
 Is it a P2P-connection directly from device to device or is there any third-party-server?
 It uses a P2P connection if WebRTC is supported by the browser.
 (WebRTC needs a Signaling Server, but it is only used to establish a connection and is not involved in the file transfer).

-If WebRTC isn’t supported (Safari, IE) it uses a Web Sockets fallback for the file transfer.
-The server connects the clients with each other.

 ##### What about privacy?
 Will files be saved on third-party-servers?
-None of your files are ever saved on any server.
+None of your files are ever sent to any server.
+Only between peers.
 Snapdrop doesn't even use a database.
 If you are curious have a look [at the Server](https://github.com/RobinLinus/snapdrop/blob/master/server/).

 ##### Is SnapDrop a fork of ShareDrop?
 No. ShareDrop is built with Ember.
 Snapdrop is built with vanilla ES6.